apache/tika-docker/README.md

 - `1.24`: Apache Tika Server 1.24 (Minimal)
 - `1.24-full`: Apache Tika Server 1.24 (Full)

+Additionally, as the team work towards the release of Apache Tika Server 2.0.0 beta releases will be made to allow for easy testing:

+- `2.0.0-BETA`: Apache Tika Server 2.0.0-BETA (Minimal)
+- `2.0.0-BETA-full`: Apache Tika Server 2.0.0-BETA (Full)

 You can see a full set of tags for historical versions [here](https://hub.docker.com/r/apache/tika/tags?page=1&ordering=last_updated).

 ## Usage